Chris10Garcia/phase-1-blog-1-code-examples/blog.md

 ]:

 `

-If you intend to only use the new array, then it doesn't matter.
-But if you do intend to use the original array (and for better coding practicies), there is a way to solve this issue: using the spread operator (...).
+Even if you do not intend on using the original array, for better coding practicie one should take this issue into consideration.
+Fortunately, there is a way to solve this issue: using the spread operator (...).

 const results = studentsArray.map(studentObj => {